MTCMarkFranco/AKS-lab/readme.md

 - Azure CLI (`az`)
 - Docker
 - kubectl (can be installed via `az aks install-cli`)
+- Helm (can be installed via `curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash`)

 ## Deployment

-The `deploy.sh` script automates the deployment of the AKS cluster and all necessary resources.
+The `deploy-install.sh` script automates the deployment of the AKS cluster and all necessary resources.
 It performs the following steps:
 1. Creates an AKS cluster.
 2. Enables User Assigned Managed Identity on the Nodepools.
 3. Adds the Blob CSI Driver to the cluster.